Equivariant rigidity of complex and quaternionic moment--angle manifolds

 \section{Abstract}

-We investigate the equivariant topological rigidity of complex and quaternionic moment--angle manifolds.
-By reducing the classification to the equivariant rigidity of their quasitoric (or quoric) quotients and the classification of the associated principal bundles, we establish new rigidity results within the category of locally linear actions.
-We prove that complex moment-angle manifolds are equivariantly rigid: any locally linear manifold equivariantly homotopy equivalent to a complex moment--angle manifold is equivariantly homeomorphic to it.
-In the quaternionic setting, we establish full equivariant rigidity for manifolds with four-dimensional quoric quotients and provide a primary rigidity statement for higher dimensions based on degree-4 characteristic classes.
-These results characterize moment--angle manifolds as equivariant strong Borel manifolds, demonstrating that their equivariant homotopy type completely determines their equivariant homeomorphism type.
+We investigate equivariant rigidity properties of complex and quaternionic moment--angle manifolds.
+By reducing the classification problem to the equivariant rigidity of their quasitoric or quoric quotients and by using the associated principal bundle structures, we establish rigidity results within the category of locally linear actions.
+We prove that complex moment--angle manifolds are equivariantly rigid up to homeomorphism: any closed locally linear manifold equivariantly homotopy equivalent to a complex moment--angle manifold is equivariantly homeomorphic to it.
+In the quaternionic setting, under Hopkinson's globality condition on the characteristic data, we obtain the analogous equivariant homeomorphism rigidity for quaternionic moment--angle manifolds.
+These results show that, in the equivariant category considered here, the equivariant homotopy type of a moment--angle manifold determines its equivariant homeomorphism type.

-\keywords{moment--angle manifold, quasitoric manifold, quoric manifold, equivariant rigidity, Borel manifold, principal torus bundle} \ whose quotient is a quasitoric manifold over $P$.
+\keywords{moment--angle manifold, quasitoric manifold, quoric manifold, equivariant rigidity, polyhedral product, principal torus bundle} \ whose quotient is a quasitoric manifold over $P$.
 Thus moment--angle manifolds arise as total spaces of principal torus bundles over quasitoric manifolds and play a central role in the interaction between torus actions \cite{bp}, polyhedral geometry \cite{bbcg}, and homotopy theory \cite{gbricTheriault}.

 More recently, quaternionic analogues of these constructions have been studied.
 Replacing the complex torus $(S^1)^n$ with the quaternionic torus $(S^3)^n$, Hopkinson \cite{ho} introduced quaternionic moment--angle manifolds together with their quotients, called \emph{quoric manifolds}, which serve as quaternionic analogues of quasitoric manifolds.
 These manifolds admit locally regular actions (conjugation) of $(S^3)^n$ whose orbit spaces are simple polytopes.
 Their geometry reflects the representation theory of $S^3$ and parallels many features of the classical complex toric setting.
 Rigidity questions in this quaternionic context have also been investigated: Prassidis and the author \cite{gp} proved that quoric manifolds satisfy equivariant topological rigidity.